Borim7/radio-tray/README.md

 - python3-distutils-extra
 - dh-python
 - debhelper

+## Linting
+You can use `pylint radiotray` to perform static code checks.
+Expect some findings...

 ## Installation
 To install, you can run `python setup.py install`.
 Note: there is no uninstall script.